oscerd/kubeflix/readme.md

 ### Ribbon Discovery

 Ribbon is an IPC framework that among other provides load balancing features over multiple protocols.
-This project provides a ribbon discovery module that can be used with ribbon in order to discover and loabalance over Kubernetes endpoints.
+This project provides a ribbon discovery module that can be used with ribbon in order to discover and loadbalance over Kubernetes endpoints.

 #### How does Ribbon work inside Kubernetes?
 -----------------------------------